elena-lembersky/photo-album-app/README.md

 ### **Optimization**
 -   Mongo DB
 -   Use a CDN to improve performance for static assets.
 -   Add backend caching (e.g., using `memoizee` for server-side caching).
 -   Set up a base for managing environment variables.
 -   Pagination.
 -   Prefetch images for faster loading.
 -   Implement photos pagination (upload 10 initially, load more when the user clicks right).
+-   CI/CD
+-   Unit tests

 ### **Client**
 -   Add functionality to delete albums when deleting a user.